CookieKaibutsu/wingcommander-dreamm/README.md

 # Wing Commander Series DREAMMpack
 This pack adds games in the Wing Commander series to the DREAMM emulator.

 The following games in the series are included.
-Not all of the games work yet.
+Work is continuting on all games.

 [Wing Commander](https://github.com/CookieKaibutsu/wingcommander-dreamm/wiki/Wing-Commander)